Statism and Anarchy

 Statism and Anarchy (Государственность и анархия, Gosudarstvennost' i anarkhiia, literally "Statehood and Anarchy") was the last work by the Russian anarchist Mikhail Bakunin.
 Written in the summer of 1873, the key themes of the work are the likely impact on Europe of the Franco-Prussian war and the rise of the German Empire, Bakunin's view of the weaknesses of the Marxist position and an affirmation of anarchism.
 Statism and Anarchy was the only one of Bakunin's major anarchist works to be written in Russian and was primarily aimed at a Russian audience, with an initial print run of 1,200 copies printed in Switzerland and smuggled into Russia.

+Contents

+In the book, Bakunin posited that the state would always be an obstacle to the establishment of a classless society, as those who constituted a state, no matter their ideological orientation, would inevitably constitute a ruling class.
+He remarked that: "the people will feel no better if the stick with which they are being beaten is labelled the 'peoples stick.'...
+No State ... not even the reddest republic—can ever give the people what they really want."

+Legacy

 Marshall Shatz writes that Statism and Anarchy "helped to lay the foundations of a Russian anarchist movement as a separate current within the revolutionary stream".

-The quote The People's Stick, condemning tyranny imposed with the rationale that the state represents "the people" as in Marxism, originates in this book:

-At one point, most of the socialist movement had been effectively anarchist, following the lead of individualist anarchist Pierre Joseph Proudhon.
-With the First Internationale it had effectively split into two factions, the anarcho-syndicalists typified by Bakunin, and the Marxists, who claimed an anarchist long-term goal of the state "withering away", but would impose an authoritarian "dictatorship of the proletariat" for the foreseeable future.
-In this quote, as in the book, Bakunin argued that the Marxist authoritarianism was little better than any other.
-His overall description of the ostensibly inevitable outcome of Marxism was very similar to Stalinism sixty years later.